 Figures referenced in the text are found in the Appendix, Section 6.2.

+In addition, the working group has developed a condensed version of the DRP:PTC document which focuses on the fundamental principles of data retrieval and is intended to support the implementation and use of MedDRA in the ICH regions and beyond (see Appendix, Section 6.1).
+It is available in all MedDRA languages except for English and Japanese; the English and Japanese DRP:PTC document will continue to be maintained and updated as the full reference document.

 Objectives of this Document

 The objective of the DRP:PTC document is to demonstrate how data retrieval options impact the accuracy and consistency of data output.
 For example, certain drugs or therapeutic areas may need a customised approach for data output.
 Options for data input described in the MedDRA Term Selection: Points to Consider document – or in organisation-specific coding guidelines – should also be taken into consideration.